2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Changing Room

 The changing room is convenient for long days on the boat when people want to change in or out of a swimsuit.
-It's easy to put up and down in only a few seconds, but sometimes I wonder if it would have been better to not have the changing room and to instead just have that cabinet for storage for cleaning products, gear and whatnot.
-Personal preference, but my wife says she likes it ... so end of argument.
+It's easy to put up and down in only a few seconds, but sometimes I wonder if it would be better not to have the changing room and to instead just have that cabinet for storage for cleaning products, gear and whatnot.
+It's a personal preference, but my wife says she likes it ... so it ends the argument.

 Durability